tyrionros/access-management-system/ams_build.md

     *   **Auditors/Compliance Officers:** They are interested in security, data privacy, and process controls.
 The documentation should clearly explain how the system enforces security policies, tracks access changes (audit trails), and helps meet regulatory requirements.

 *   **1.2.
 Define the scope:**
     *   Be explicit about what's included and what's not.
-For example, your scope might be: "This documentation covers the Access Management Model-Driven App, its custom Dataverse tables, and the associated Power Automate flows.
+For example, your scope might be: "This documentation covers the Access Management Model-Driven App, its custom Dataverse tables, the associated Power Automate flows, and the Copilot Agent Layer.
 It does not cover the standard features of Microsoft Dynamics 365 or the underlying Azure infrastructure."
     *   A clear scope prevents "scope creep" and helps you focus your efforts on what's most important.

 ### 2. Document the System Architecture